 She first joined TTUHSC to lead fundraising activity for the Garrison Institute on Aging and then the schools of Medicine and Nursing, before advancing to her previous position as Associate Vice Chancellor for development for TTUHSC.

 Burris’ community involvement includes serving on the Texas Tech Public Art Program committee and the Lubbock Symphony Guild.
-She has chaired the symphony’s annual Debutante Winter Ball and the Louise Hopkins Underwood Center for the Arts (LUHCA) Gala.
+She has chaired the symphony’s annual Debutante Winter Ball and the Louise Hopkins Underwood Center for the Arts (LHUCA) Gala.
 She also holds memberships in the Association of Fundraising Professionals and the Council for the Advancement and Support of Education.
-Burris is a past advisory board member of LUHCA, Lubbock ISD Foundation for Excellence and a 2011 graduate of Leadership Texas, a division of Leadership Women, the nation’s largest and longest running women’s leadership development organization.
+Burris is a past advisory board member of LHUCA, Lubbock ISD Foundation for Excellence and a 2011 graduate of Leadership Texas, a division of Leadership Women, the nation’s largest and longest running women’s leadership development organization.